AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---
 class: center, middle

-**Example**: A workflow engine like Camunda handles the sequence of operations for order fulfillment.
+**Example:** A workflow engine like Camunda handles the sequence of operations for order fulfillment.

 ---
 class: center, middle